yeshg/AI_Art/README.md

 This code was based on the [deepdream code](https://github.com/google/deepdream) shared by Google, as well as the [code](https://github.com/kylemcdonald/deepdream/blob/master/dream.ipynb) by Kyle McDonald and Auduno's article and [code](https://github.com/auduno/deepdraw) on visualizations with GoogleNet.
 The idea of using bilateral filtering comes from Mike Tyka.

-https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a - image net class id to class
+[Image net class id and class table](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) - image net class id to class